Rob Goldstone On His Infamous Russia Email: 'I Had No Idea What I Was Talking About'

 Goldstone says he told Agalarov just that.

-"I said, you know this is a really bad idea and nothing good can come from this," Goldstone told NPR.
+"I said, you know, this is a really bad idea and nothing good can come from this," Goldstone told NPR.

 He says he has received threats and anger, as he's now become a symbol for those who vehemently disagree with Trump's politics.